ojeda/secure_clear/secure_clear.md

 Note that the intention here is not to discuss Annex K in its entirety (e.g. to make it mandatory).
 Instead, we want to focus on a specific need that projects have (securely clearing sensitive data from memory) and that is being used nowadays, as explained in the previous sections.
 In what form this should be done within C remains to be discussed.

 For instance, a solution would be to just make `memset_s` mandatory.
 However:
-  * This implies specifying a particular value instead of leaving memory with indeterminate values, i.e. it looks like it is intended to ***set new*** values rather than ***disposing old*** data.
+  * This implies specifying a particular value instead of leaving memory with indeterminate values, i.e. it looks like it is intended to ***set new*** values rather than ***disposing of old*** data.
 This point in particular was polled at Kona 2019 [[ref][P1315Kona2019]] and we were in favor of going for the latter interpretation.
   * A different name for the function may also be key to emphasize the intended semantics.
   * `memset_s`' interface/signature follows Annex K patterns, which may be objected to.